DateFit Blog

 How to Talk to a Girl at the Gym (From Women Who Go to the Gym)

-Every article about how to talk to a girl at the gym is written by a guy.
-Think about that for a second.
-Men writing advice for other men about approaching women — without actually asking women what they want.
+Most advice about how to talk to a girl at the gym is written by guys, for guys, without much thought for what women actually want.
 It's like writing a restaurant review without eating the food.

-So I did something radical: I asked women.
-Specifically, I asked women who work out regularly — lifters, runners, CrossFitters, yogis — about their experiences being approached at the gym, what works, what doesn't, and what makes them want to switch to a home gym permanently.
+So let's flip the script and center the women's perspective.
+Women who work out regularly, lifters, runners, CrossFitters, yogis, are remarkably consistent about their experiences being approached at the gym: what works, what doesn't, and what makes them want to switch to a home gym permanently.

-Their answers were honest, sometimes blunt, and consistently different from the "alpha male" approach advice that dominates this topic online.
-Here's what they said.
+The common themes are honest, sometimes blunt, and consistently different from the "alpha male" approach advice that dominates this topic online.
+Here's what they add up to.

 First, the Uncomfortable Truth

-Before we get into tactics and conversation starters, every woman I spoke with wanted me to communicate one thing clearly:
+Before we get into tactics and conversation starters, there's one thing women overwhelmingly want to communicate clearly:

 Most women at the gym do not want to be approached.